nicoManthey/Mining-Claims-in-UNHCR-reports-A2/README.md

 # Instructions how to run the code

 Our code was build and only tested with the following versions of python packages:
+- spacy == 2.2.4
 - pytorch = 1.4.0
 - torchtext = 0.4.0
 - scikit-learn == 0.22.1
 - numpy == 1.18.2
 - pandas == 0.25.0
+- spacy
+Also we used spacy's en_core_web_sm which can be downloaded by typing in the terminal: python -m spacy download en_core_web_sm

 Since the files are too large, we uploaded our complete work to the following link: